 Any kind of loan application will require several documents to ensure that an applicant is eligible for the loan application.

-For Employed applicants:
+For employed applicants:

 - Certificate of Employment and Compensation (notarized and employer’s format)

-- If government employee, at least one-month payslip should be provided (within three months preceding the date of application)
+- If government employee, at least a one-month payslip should be provided (within three months preceding the date of application)

 - A copy of the latest ITR of the year prior to the year of loan application.
-Attached here is the W2 form that should be stamped and received by the BIR/Certificate of Tax Withheld or BIR Form 2316
+Attached here is a W2 form that should be stamped and received by the BIR/Certificate of Tax Withheld or BIR Form 2316

 For self-employed or with another source of income:

 - Proof of income, such as ITR, official receipt of tax payment from a bank, and audited financial statements

 - In case income comes from foreign pensions or remittances, a copy of bank statements or passbook is needed.
 These documents should be from the last 12 months.

 - In case income comes from rental payments, a copy of lease of contract and declaration should be provided.